DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_2.md

         "1_fetch/sb_get.py"
 ```

 We have not defined the string stored in the `sb_item` variable of our Python script anywhere in our Snakefile yet.
-Since it is not an input or output file for the script called in this step, we will define this variable as a parameter for this rule:
+Since it is not an input or output file for the script called in this step, we will define this variable as a parameter for this rule by using the `params` directive:
 ```
 rule get_sb_data:
     params: